zipack/spec/spec.md

 ## Furture discussion

 The reserved types can be used to implement TypedList and OrderedMap which are popular today.
 TypedList is List with schema; OrderedMap is Map whose key-value pairs has no order.
 In the future we shall provide guideline for reserved types.

+Zipack should also act as config file like JSON and YAML, but binary file can not be edited directly.
+We need a GUI tool to handle this, it can be a editor on desktop or a plugin inside IDEs and web browsers.